RobertsLab/sams-notebook/_posts/2020/2020-11-24-MBD-BSseq-Library-Prep---M.magister-MBD-selected-DNA-Using-Pico-Methyl-Seq-Kit.md

 - Anticipating the loss in elution volume, samples were eluted with 13.5uL in the preceding cleanup step and yielded 12uL (the target input volume for this section).

+---

+NOTE: Sample `CH10-19` had a weird elution in SECTION 4 - only recovered 6.5uL.
+Brought volume up to 12uL with H<sub>2</sub>O for required input volume in SECTION 5.

 Next step, run the samples on the Bioanalyzer for QC to see how they look.